Brain Aging and Mental Health

 Centers and Clinics

 The primary clinical site for geriatric psychiatry projects is the Memory Disorders Center (MDC), which is staffed by a team of neurologists, psychiatrists, neuropsychologists, and other healthcare professionals specially trained in diagnosing and treating memory disorders.
 Studies conducted in the MDC include investigational treatment studies for mild cognitive impairment and Alzheimer's disease, brain imaging studies utilizing magnetic resonance imaging (MRI) and positron emission tomography (PET) scanning with state-of-the-art techniques and new radioactive tracers, genetic and family studies involving specific risk factors, and new approaches to make an early diagnosis of Alzheimer's disease.
+Studies of older healthy controls are also ongoing and recruiting participants.
 The interface between psychopathology and cognitive disorders is another key research focus with diagnostic, investigational and therapeutic strategies for these difficult-to-treat conditions.
 The MDC is a clinical component of the Columbia University Alzheimer's Disease Research Center (ADRC), which is one of 32 specialized ADRCs funded by the NIA.

 The CAAM is directed by Steven P. Roose, MD, and specializes in the cognitive, psychiatric, and physical assessment of older adults as well as the pharmacological treatment of late life disorders.
 Despite its name, studies in the CAAM encompass far more than late life depression.
 Ongoing studies include an assessment and intervention study for frailty in older adults, longitudinal follow up studies of memory problems in older adults, and several protocols involving the comprehensive assessment of healthy older adults.